Everyone wants to know…

-As with other Dragons programs, on College Study Abroad Programs we request that you leave your cell phone at home.
+As with other Dragons programs, on College Study Abroad Programs we request that you do not use your cell phone on the program.
 At Dragons, we strongly believe in the need to unplug from our devices in order to be fully present in our surroundings and selves.
-If you do choose to bring your phone for travel before or after the program, our instructors will hold onto phone for the duration of the semester.
-Because instructors are not liable for any loss or damage to phones, we encourage you to leave your mobile device at home.You will have access to a telephone via the Instructor Team should an emergency occur.
+If you do choose to bring your phone for travel before or after the program, our instructors will hold onto the phone for the duration of the semester.
+Instructors are not liable for any loss or damage to phones.
+Should an emergency occur, you will have access to a telephone via the field staff.
 For non-urgent personal communication, you can use internet cafes and use Skype or other technology to make calls.
 In addition, depending on the circumstances, you may be provided with a simple local phone for use during specific parts of the program.

-Because of the rigorous academic nature of our College Study Abroad Programs, students participating in the college-specific programs will be allowed to bring a laptop on the program in order to assist with academic work.
-Aside from the laptop, we ask that you not bring any other devices which can connect to wifi (e.g. iPods or iPads) in order to remain present during your semester abroad.
+Because of the rigorous academic nature of our College Study Abroad Programs, students participating in the college-specific programs are asked to bring a laptop on the program in order to assist with academic work.
+Aside from the laptop, we ask that you not bring any other devices which can connect to wifi (e.g. iPods or iPads) in order to remain present during your time abroad.
 In addition to our own motivations for unplugging, there is a growing body of research that supports the benefits of this philosophy.
 We encourage you to check out this blog post to get a better sense of why we ask you to leave your cell phone at home.